Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 LBS & IESE extend application deadlines (April 28)

-At the CentreCourt MBA Festival on April 28, London Business School head of Admissions David Simpson announced that the April 22 deadline for R4 would be extended until June 4.
+At the CentreCourt MBA Festival on April 28, London Business School head of Admissions David Simpson announced its MBA extended deadlines, moving the April 22 due date for R4 to June 4.
 (The LBS website now clarifies that while regular application rounds are complete, “late applications” will be accepted until June 4.)
 IESE Business School also announced it will allow applicants to submit applications beyond its May 5th deadline on a rolling basis until early June, and will begin to process applications without a GMAT, GRE or TOEFL score.

 HBS admits can defer admission, adds flexibility over withdrawal policy for second year MBAs (April 29)